How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 Some animals can go for days, even weeks, by storing water within their bodies for later use.
 Contrary to popular belief, it is not actual water that is stored in their bodies.

 There is a false belief that the camel stores water in its hump (or humps) on its back.
 It is actually fat that is stored in the hump.
-Similarly, the Gila Monster is a poisonous lizard that also stores large quantities of fat in its tail.
+Similarly, the Gila monster is a venomous lizard that also stores large quantities of fat in its tail.

 4) Kidney Function

-For example, both the Addax antelope and camel's kidneys are able to concentrate their urine, making it possible for their bodies to retain more water.
+For example, both the Addax antelope’s and camel’s kidneys are able to concentrate urine, making it possible for their bodies to retain more water.
 The fennec fox is another animal that has kidneys adapted to retain more water.

 5) Oversized Ears